Philip741/budget-tracker/README.md

 [License](#license)

    ## Description
-    Application to track your budget
+    Application to track your budget.
+    Application can be utilized as a progressive web app and be used offline.
    ## Instructions
     Clone the repo
     Use npm i to install all node packages